michaeltouati/ESVM/contributing.md

 ## Initial commit written by Dr Michaël J TOUATI - Dec.
 2015
 ## my-new-feature commit by my-name - my-add-date
 ```
-- or at the beginning of an added source file
+- or at the beginning of a new source file
 ```
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 !!                                                                   !!